protontypes/open-sustainable-technology/README.md

 - [metR](https://github.com/eliocamp/metR) - Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
 - [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
 - [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
+- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.

 ### Climate Data Processing and Access